-4 TENEMENT DETAILS
+5 TENEMENT DETAILS

-MLN 41 covers 8.9 hectares and is surrounded by EL 28616, which is owned and operated by Crocodile Gold.
+MLN 41 covers 8.9 hectares and is surrounded, and covered by EL 28616, which is owned and operated by Crocodile Gold.
 The MLN was applied for to cover North Evelyn base metal prospect and was granted in 1969 for 21 years.
-Last renewal was granted on 20 February 2007 and expired on 31 December 2011, a new renewal was lodged with the department and is currently being assessed.
+Last renewal was granted on 22nd April 2013 and expires on 31 December 2021.

 Crocodile Gold purchased this tenement, along with other tenements in the Moline Project area, from GBS as part of the sales agreement which was finalised in November 2009.
 Due to issues outside the control of Crocodile Gold this title could not be transferred to the company until August 2011.
-Crocodile Gold is manage the title though